programminghistorian/jekyll/en/lessons/linux-installation.md

 print('hello world')
 ```

-Your chosen text editor should have a “`Run`” button that will allow you
-to execute your program.
-If all went well, it should look something like
+The “*Run Python File*” command allows you to execute your program.
+If you chose another text editor, it might provide similar functionality.
-this (Example as seen in Komodo Edit.
-Click on the image to see a
+If all went well, it should look something like this (Click on the image to see a full-size copy):
-full-size copy):

-{% include figure.html caption="hello world in Komodo Edit on a Mac" filename="hello-world1.png" %}
+{% include figure.html caption="hello world in Komodo Edit on Linux" filename="komodo-edit-output-linux.png" %}

 ## Interacting with a Python shell